 Another idea would be to give a small prize for being the last to make noise.

 The great thing about this game is that my kids love stumping us, which is great for those times when you have absolutely no idea what your kid has drawn.

 The main character of the story is always themselves, and the story inevitably contains some kind of silly occurrence.

 Another fun option is to have one person start the story, then the next person will say another sentence of the story and so forth.
-This is really fun and great for your toddler’s imagination.

-A Tape Measure
+48. A Tape Measure

 If your toddler’s got a bunch of toys back there with her, give her a tape measure and ask her to measure each of them!

-Play 20 Questions
+49. Play 20 Questions

 Make it simpler for your child by starting with a category (animals, foods, etc).

 This one might be a no-go, but if your toddler can blow bubbles on her own (or if there is an older sibling in the back to blow them), then this will work.

 An older child (or mom) should use that doodle to make a drawing out of it.

-Avoid The Complaints
+52. Avoid The Complaints

 If your kids are prone to “Are we there yet?”, this idea is PERFECT.

 Each time that your kid says “Are we there yet?”, she has to hand over one quarter.

 Ask your toddler to create a surprise for you out of pipe cleaners.

 Give your toddler a paper with a bunch of squares on it (one square for every 50 miles of your trip).

 This provides a great visual for your child to be able to see how much farther you have to go.

 Give one toy at a time, and once your toddler starts to fuss, switch that toy out for another one.

-Rest Stop Mini-Olympics
+57. Rest Area Mini-Olympics

 Get your kids to get all that pent-up energy out each time that you make a stop.